 A handsome, iron-hulled, 77 metre (252 foot) passenger steamer, the SS Valencia was built in 1882 as an ocean liner between Venezuela and New York City.
 After surviving an attack by a Spanish boat off Guantanamo Bay, Cuba, the Valencia was sold to the Pacific Steam Whaling Company where she served between San Francisco and Alaska, including periodic stints in the Spanish-American War as a troopship to the Philippines.

 In January 1906, she took over for another steamer that was undergoing repairs.
 The scheduled route was San Francisco to Seattle.
 The weather took a severely stormy turn for the worst, and unable to make celestial observations, the crew lost positioning and unknowingly missed the turn to the Strait of Juan de Fuca.
 The Valencia struck a reef 18 km (11 miles) off of Vancouver Island around Cape Beale.
-There were 37 survivors, but 136 persons perished in one of the most tragic maritime disasters in Canadian and U.S. history.
+There were 37 survivors, but 136 people perished in one of the most tragic maritime disasters in Canadian and U.S. history.

 Between 1786 and 1906, it is estimated that close to 70 ships were wrecked around that same area.
 The Valencia convinced Canadian authorities to build a lighthouse at Pachena Point in 1907.
 And as protection against further catastrophes, the overgrown telegraph route was transformed into a lifesaving trail for shipwrecked mariners, complete with wooden shelters.